 Prostate cancer is the most common non-skin cancer in America.
-Approximately 242,000 men will be diagnosed with prostate cancer in 2012 in the United Statesthat's 1 in 6 men.
-28,000 men will die from it.
-However, the regular prostate cancer screenings available at Planned Parenthood can catch any possible problems early.
+Prostate cancer affects 1 in 6 men and 28,000 men will die from it.
+Regular prostate cancer screenings at Planned Parenthood can catch any possible problems early.
+Early detection saves lives.

 Why Is Early Detection Important?